There are Currently No Boil Water Notices for the Comox Valley Water System.

-Please note: those living in Royston, Village of Cumberland and those connected to the Black Creek-Oyster Bay water system or Sandwick system were not affected by the boil water notice as they are on a different water system.
+Note: Residents living in Royston, Village of Cumberland and those connected to the Black Creek – Oyster Bay or Sandwick water systems may not always be affected by boil water notices, as they are not connected to the same water system.